reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 **Code walk-through:**

 - By calling `getDeclaredMethods()`, we're getting the methods of our `AnnotatedMethods` class.
 Then, we're iterating through the methods and checking each method if it is annotated with the`@Test` annotation.
-Finally, we perform a run-time invocation of the methods that were identified as being annotated with @Test.
+Finally, we perform a runtime invocation of the methods that were identified as being annotated with @Test.

 ## Conclusion

 We did an overview of annotations, followed by a simple real-world example of annotation processing.
-We can further use the power of annotation processing to perform more complex automated tasks such as creating Builder source files for a set of POJOs at compile-time.
+We can further use the power of annotation processing to perform more complex automated tasks such as creating Builder source files for a set of POJOs at compile time.
 A Builder is a design pattern in Java that is used to provide a better alternative to constructors when there is a large number of parameters involved or there is a need for multiple constructors with optional parameters.
-If we had a few dozen POJOs, the code generation capabilities of the annotation processor would save us a lot of time by creating the corresponding Builder files at compile-time, on the fly.
+If we had a few dozen POJOs, the code generation capabilities of the annotation processor would save us a lot of time by creating the corresponding Builder files at compile time, on the fly.
 By fully leveraging the power of annotation processing we will be able to skip a lot of repetition and save a lot of time.